-Adopts a node from an external document.
+Adopts a node.
 The node and its subtree is removed from the document it's in (if any), and its

 ownerDocument is changed to the current document.
 The node can then be inserted into the current document.

 node = document.adoptNode(externalNode);

 - is the adopted node that now has this document as its

 ownerDocument.
 The node's

 null, since it has not yet been inserted into the document tree.
 Note that

 - is the node from another document to be adopted.

 adoptNode call may fail due to the source node coming from a different implementation, however this should not be a problem with browser implementations.